» College Relations and Marketing «

 - If you are creating content that includes the use of colors (charts, tables, etc), use RCTC-approved HEX (web) colors: Primary - 003366, 6699CC, 336699, CC6700, 663300, FFCC00; Secondary - FFFF99, FFCC66, CC9900, 996600, CCCCCC, 999999, 990000, FF9900, 0066CC.
 You can view color samples here.

 - Pictures should be photo-realistic (photos taken by a campus photographer or other photography).

 - Clip art is definitely not recommended and will be deleted from main web pages.
 However, logos (such as NJCAA) are allowed.

 - Animated gifs are discouraged and if used must be pre-approved by College Relations and Marketing.

-- Photos of individuals must not be included without written permission (on file with College Relations).
+- Photos of individuals must not be included without written permission (on file with College Relations and Marketing).
 Photos of individuals under the age of 18 must not be used on web pages without written parental release (on file with College Relations and Marketing).

-- If you have any other photo-related questions or requests, contact Jenee McGurren or Kate Wallace in College Relations.
+- If you have any other photo-related questions or requests, contact the College Relations and Marketing office.

 - Misspellings send a message regarding the quality and reputation of an organization and can impact search-ability through search engines.
 If you misspell a word that a potential visitor is searching for, not only is your website less likely to show up as a result, but you risk damaging the trustworthiness of the website.
 Keep in mind that sometimes spell check software is not enough – make sure to double-check spelling and do a read-through.

 - All website links, both internal and external, should be verified to ensure they are functioning.
 Dead or broken links speak to the quality of content on the RCTC website.
 To maintain in good standing with visitors and search engines, it is important to keep broken links off the website on a continual basis.